mpounsett/no-response-issue/no-response-issue.md

 +noednsneg disables EDNS version negotiation in DiG.

 ### Testing With Multiple Defined EDNS Options

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with no DNS flag bits set.
+EDNS version 0 is used.
+A number of defined EDNS options are present (NSID [@RFC5001], DNS COOKIE [@RFC7873], EDNS Client Subnet [@RFC7871] and EDNS Expire [@RFC7314]).

+We expect the SOA record for the zone to be returned in the answer section with the rcode set to NOERROR and the AA and QR bits to be set in the response, RA may also be set [@!RFC1034].
+We expect a OPT record to be returned.
+There should be no EDNS flags present in the response.
+The EDNS version field should be zero.
+Any of the requested EDNS options supported by the server and permitted server configuration may be returned [@!RFC6891].

 Check that EDNS queries with multiple defined EDNS options work: